-How is my pension calculated?
+How is my pension worked out?

 The Local Government Pension Scheme (LGPS) is a 'career average' scheme.
 Every year, you build up a pension at a rate of 1/49th of the pensionable pay you received in that scheme year if you are in the main section of the scheme (if you choose to move into the 50/50 section of the scheme you will pay half the normal pension contributions and build up half the normal pension amount).
 The amount of pension built up during the year is then added to your pension account and re-valued at the end of each scheme year so your pension keeps up with the cost of living.